TomerCohe/MathRecognition/README.md

-Detailed explanation and overview found in pdf
+Detailed explanation and overview found in pdf, table of contents in page 2